ariarigao/bearwalk/README.md

 ![riderpost](https://raw.githubusercontent.com/izziegeez/RideShare/master/riderpost.png)

  users can interact with the map (drop a location marker) to input the origin/destination.
-- After the user submits the form, the program searches through the safety walker trip database to match with drivers.
+- After the user submits the form, the program searches through the safety walker trip database to match with
+s.
 The result of the search will be displayed on the next page:
 > Trip Result Page

 ![tripresult](https://raw.githubusercontent.com/izziegeez/RideShare/master/tripresult.png)

 - On this page, users will see all matching results displayed on the left side-bar.
-For each driver, the following factors are displayed:
+For each night walker, the following factors are displayed:
   * Rating
   * Origin
   * Destination